jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 Qed.
 ```

-Yet these tactics still appear in student submissions, because they might still have the bad programmer mindset of "if it works, its fine".
+Yet these tactics still appear in student submissions.
 This causes time between resubmissions to be wasted on superficial feedback.

 ### 2. Misuse of tactics

-Second, even when students use tactics that have been introduced, they may misuse them by taking shortcuts.
-For instance, the rewrite tactic is used to apply a rule to the current formula.
-A rewrite rule is a function that expects specific terms in the formula as arguments; Coq will rewrite the given terms.
-For example, the rewrite rule below accepts three arguments, n, m, p.
+Second, even when students use tactics that have been introduced, they may misuse them.
+For instance, the rewrite tactic is used to apply a rewrite rule to the current goal.
+A rewrite rule is a function that expects arguments that refer to corresponding terms in the goal; Coq will rewrite the corresponding terms in the goal.
+For example, the rewrite rule `Nat.add_assoc` accepts three arguments, n, m, and p:

 ```
 Check Nat.add_assoc.
 # Nat.add_assoc : forall n m p : nat, n + (m + p) = n + m + p.
 ```

-However, Coq is flexible with the number of arguments you give it.
-As the example proofs below demonstrate, you could give the rewrite rule three, two, one or zero of the rewrite arguments required, and Coq will simply pick the first terms in the formula that it can apply the rule to.
+However, Coq is flexible with the number of arguments given to terms.
+As the example proof below demonstrates, you could give the rewrite rule three, two, one or zero of the rewrite arguments required, and Coq will simply infer the intended application, by picking the first terms in the formula that it can apply the rule to.

 ```
-Proposition add_assoc_nested :
-  forall a b c d e: nat,
-a+b+c+d+e=
-    a + (b + (c + (d + e))).
-Proof.
-  intros a b c d e.
-  rewrite -> (Nat.add_assoc a b (c + (d + e))).
-  rewrite -> (Nat.add_assoc (a + b) c (d + e)).
-  rewrite -> (Nat.add_assoc (a + b + c) d e).
-  reflexivity.
-Qed.
 Proposition add_assoc_nested :
   forall a b c d e: nat,
 	a+b+c+d+e=